Elliptic curve: Elliptic curves over the real numbers

+(see J-invariant#Algebraic_definition for the derivation).

-The discriminant is zero when $a=-3k^2, b=2k^3$ for some real $k$.
+The discriminant is zero when $a=-3k^2, b=2k^3$ for some real $k$, and in this case $E$ factors into $E: y^2 = (x-k)^2(x+2k)$.

-(Although the factor −16 is irrelevant to whether or not the curve is non-singular, this definition of the discriminant is useful in a more advanced study of elliptic curves.)
+Although the factor −16 is irrelevant to whether or not the curve is non-singular, this definition of the discriminant is useful in a more advanced study of elliptic curves.

 The real graph of a non-singular curve has two components if its discriminant is positive, and one component if it is negative.
 For example, in the graphs shown in figure to the right, the discriminant in the first case is 64, and in the second case is −368.